tinyplex/tinybase/site/demos/10_ui_components/05_ResultTableInHtmlTable.md

 +const {ResultTableInHtmlTable} = TinyBaseUiReactDom;
 ```

-We need to register the query we are going to use.
-In the main `App` component,
+We need to define the query we are going to use.
+In the main `App` component, we
-we can create the memoized Queries object, query for genres starting with the
+can create the memoized Queries object, query for genres starting with the
 letter 'A' (and the length of the word)...

 ```diff-js